lv042/Weather-Wizard/docs/research.md

 https://www.atlassian.com/microservices/microservices-architecture/microservices-vs-monolith#:~:text=A%20monolithic%20architecture%20is%20a,monolith%20architecture%20for%20software%20design

-Before you can implement a new backend, you should decide what architecture pattern you want to use.
-There are two main architecture patterns that are relevant for this project.
-The first one is the monolithic architecture and the second one is the microservices' architecture.
+You should choose the architectural pattern before you may create a new backend.
+For this project, there are primarily two architectural patterns that matter.
+The monolithic architecture is the first, while the architecture of microservices is the second.

 ### Microservices' architecture:

-Microservice architecture is an architectural approach in which an application is divided into smaller, autonomous services that communicate with one another using APIs.
-This method enhances scalability, flexibility, and fault separation while also making deployment and maintenance easier.
-Nevertheless, it can result in additional complexity and administrative overhead, higher infrastructure and operating expenses, and more challenging end-to-end functionality testing.
+An application is separated into smaller, independent services that may interact with one another through APIs in a microservice architecture.
+This approach facilitates deployment and maintenance while improving scalability, flexibility, and fault separation.
+Nevertheless, it may lead to increased complexity and administrative burden, more expensive infrastructure and operational costs, and more difficult end-to-end functionality testing.

 ### Monolithic architecture:

-Monolithic architecture is an architectural style in which an application is constructed as a single, cohesive system.
+Monolithic architecture is an architectural style in which an application is constructed as a single united system.
-This technique encourages simplicity, quicker development and testing, and improved speed owing to fewer network calls.
+This technique encourages simplicity, quicker development and testing, and improved speed.
-Nevertheless, it can limit scalability and flexibility, have weaker fault isolation and resilience, and be more complex to deploy and manage.
+Nevertheless, it limits scalability and flexibility.
 It also provides limited support for polyglot development, which allows various programming languages and technologies to be utilized for different areas of the application.

 ### Which architecture pattern should be used for what project?

-A monolithic architecture may be a better choice for a small-scale project than a microservice design.
+A monolithic architecture is a better choice for a small-scale project than a microservice design.
 A monolithic design is quicker to construct and administer, needs less infrastructure resources, and is easier to verify end-to-end functionality.